 Even if we pretend that none of that is true and it doesn’t matter whether they put one drop or 480 drops.
-This is still a costly mistake.

 Furthermore, each switch carries a mutually exclusive risk of dying in the middle of a work day and you need a firewall, router, or distribution switching layer to accommodate the ten switches and each of these devices should have an extended warranty…